 What is ovarian cancer?

-There are three types of ovarian cancer: the common epithelial type (90% of cases) that arises from the cells on the outside of the ovary; the germ cell type that arises from the cells which produce eggs; and the rare stromal type arising from supporting tissues within the ovary.
+There are three types of ovarian cancer: the common epithelial type (90% of cases) that arises from the cells on the outside of the ovary; the germ cell type (around 4% of cases) that arises from the cells which produce eggs; and the rare stromal type arising from supporting tissues within the ovary.

-Ovarian cancer is the eighth most common cancer and the sixth most common cause of cancer death affecting women in Australia.
+Ovarian cancer is the eighth most common cancer affecting women in Australia.